ryn3/spotify-albums-organizer/README.md

 ## Usage

 ### 1. Import album data

+	$ cd spotify-albums-organizer
 	$ chmod +x run.sh
 	$ ./run.sh [spotify-id] [discogs-masters-xml-file]

 * Find your Spotify id on your browser's tab when you go to <https://open.spotify.com/settings/account>
-* Download the XML Discogs masters data into the local directory from <https://discogs-data.s3-us-west-2.amazonaws.com/data/2019/discogs_20190701_masters.xml.gz>.
+* Download the XML Discogs masters data into the spotify-albums-organizer directory from <https://discogs-data.s3-us-west-2.amazonaws.com/data/2019/discogs_20190701_masters.xml.gz>.
 Importing others may be buggy.

 **This will take some time.
 On my 2015 MacBook Air, this step took ~1hr.**

 ### 2. Import album cover images

-	$ cd scripts
 	$ python import_images.py

 ### 3. Clean data